lorisleiva/laravel-search-string/README.md

 By default any column that is cast as a date (using Laravel properties), will be marked as a date for LaravelSearchString.
 You can force a column to not be marked as a date by assigning `date` to `false`.

 #### Boolean columns
-If a column is marked as a `boolean`, it can be used without any operator nor value.
-For exemple, if the `paid` column is marked as boolean:
+If a column is marked as a `boolean`, it can be used with no operator or value.
+For example, if the `paid` column is marked as boolean:

 ```php
 'paid' // Equivalent to: